tolastarras/tolastarras/README.md

 ### Hi there!
 I'm Rafael 👋

 ### About Me
-Full Stack Developer based in Jacksonville, Florida.
+I am a full Stack Developer based in Jacksonville, Florida.
 I enjoy building everything from small business websites to rich interactive web applications.
 As a dynamic and detail-oriented developer, I specialize in creating elegant, reliable, and user-friendly solutions efficiently.

 ## 🛠️ Tech Stack